Bhumika05390/OnlineNoticeBoard/README.md

 - Clone this repository to your computer or else download zip file.
 - Place the project folder in Xampp/htdocs
 - Open Xampp control panel and start Apache and Mysql and in your computer.
-- Click admin of Mysql in xampp control panel and import onlin_notice and exam databasesin your mysql server.
+- Click admin of Mysql in xampp control panel and import online_notice and exam databases in your mysql server.
 - Finally Launch localhost/OnlineNoticeBoard/Online/index.html.
 ![onb](https://github.com/Bhumika05390/OnlineNoticeBoard/assets/79781292/b298bbfd-32a5-4b2e-86f6-ccf2586a28c7)